bobopu302-pixel/Learning_stochastic_closures_for_wave_forecasting_using_EKI/README.md

 defaults to off, so calling `run_eki` with only the original arguments reproduces the linear-wave engine's ensemble trajectory bit for bit.
-One uniform convention holds everywhere: the objective `Phi` is always computed with the exact `Gamma` (Cholesky whitening — no regularisation ever enters `Phi`), and the `jitter` setting conditions the Kalman-gain solve only; see [`algorithms/README.md`](algorithms/README.md) for the full contract.
+One uniform convention holds everywhere: the objective `Phi` is always computed with the exact `Gamma` , and the `jitter` setting conditions the Kalman-gain solve only; see [`algorithms/README.md`](algorithms/README.md) for the full contract.

 ## Data outputs